NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

 :   Ensures that type *`t`* cannot be merged.
 Prints the message *`m`*, after
     the line `The option <option path> is defined multiple times.` and before a list of definition locations.

-`types.attrTag` *`{ attr1 = t1; attr2 = t2; ... }`*

-:   An attribute set containing one attribute, whose name must be picked from
-    the attribute set (`attr1`, etc) and whose value must be of the accompanying type.

-    This is one possible representation of what may be called a _tagged union_ or _sum type_.
-    `attrTag` can be thought of as an extension of *`enum`* where the permissible items are attribute names, and each item is paired with a value of a specific type.

 `types.coercedTo` *`from f to`*